 Price: $9.49Was: $11.99

-I want to know what’s your most productive time of the day?
+What’s your most productive time of the day?
 Do you handle things like a boss during naptime, or are you accustomed to something else?
-Leave me a line and let me know what works for you.
+Leave me a comment and let me know what works for you.

 As the saying goes, when your hands are full, remember to live your life to the fullest.